Student record - Data Futures

 Students pursuing research qualifications awarded primarily on the basis of published works must be excluded from the HESA Student record, unless they are formally registered as research students at the reporting provider.

-In-house course deliveries run by providers for their own employees where the attending staff member is registered as a student at the reporting provider must be returned on the HESA Student record if any part of the course delivery is credit bearing.
+In-house courses run by providers for their own employees where the attending staff member is registered as a student at the reporting provider must be returned on the HESA Student record if any part of the course is credit bearing.

 University of London external students registered for an examination only and based in the UK must be included in the HESA Student record.

 Contact Liaison by email or on 01242 211144.